-- ☐ Made a Family Emergency Plan. - ☐ Registered with your local emergency notification system if this service is available in your area - Registered with your phone tree captain, if one has been established in your community. - ☐ Attended an evacuation drill and practiced two of the recommended evacuation routes out of the community. - ☐ Arranged for transportation out of the affected area if you do not drive. - ☐ Familiarized yourself and your family with the location of local evacuation centers. - Designated a safe meeting place and contact person for you and your family members. - Assembled a family to-go bag, a disaster supplies kit and a pet to-go bag. - □ Inventoried home contents and videotaped/photographed property and placed in to-go bag. - ☐ Reviewed the animal/livestock evacuation recommendations and assembled supplies needed for their care in a pet to-go bag. - $\hfill\Box$ Reviewed the supplemental fire-preparedness information available at LivingWithFire.com - ☐ Prepared EVACUATED and WATER SOURCE HERE signage.
+- □ Made a Family Emergency Plan. - Attended an evacuation drill and practiced two of the recommended evacuation routes out of the community. - □ Arranged for transportation out of the affected area if you do not drive. - □ Familiarized yourself and your family with the location of local evacuation centers. - Designated a safe meeting place and contact person for you and your family members. - □ Assembled a family to-go bag, a disaster supplies kit and a pet to-go bag. - Inventoried home contents and videotaped/photographed property and placed in to-go bag. - □ Reviewed the animal/livestock evacuation recommendations and assembled supplies needed for their care in a pet to-go bag. - □ Reviewed the supplemental fire-preparedness information available at www.livingwithfire.info - □ Prepared EVACUATED and WATER SOURCE HERE signage.